Get

 Image Credit: Shedara Weinsberg, Shutterstock

 BSL typically includes any mixed-breed dogs that have any of the restricted breeds in their lineage.
 The exception to BSL is service dogs.
-Service dogs are protected under the Americans With Disabilities Act (ADA) and are allowed to accompany their handlers in public spaces,2 even if their breed is listed in a state or city’s BSL.
+These are protected under the Americans With Disabilities Act (ADA) and are allowed to accompany their handlers in public spaces,2 even if their breed is listed in a state or city’s BSL.

 According to the ADA, municipalities must make exceptions for service dogs of a prohibited breed.
 Municipalities may determine a service dog’s exclusion based on an investigation of the dog’s behavior and history.
 However, they may not exclude a service dog simply based on fears, generalizations, or assumptions.